Identify controls by image

 Method

-Define where Tosca Cloud should look for the identifier at runtime:
+Define where Tosca Cloud should look for the identifier during test runs:

 -